-FinTech industry is known to use artificial intelligence for a wide range of purposes.
+The Fintech industry is known to use artificial intelligence for a wide range of purposes.
 Digital enterprises use it for efficient chatbot response systems.
 Some businesses offer AI as an assistant for asset management and market analysis.
 The use cases of AI are widespread among the industry, and we can safely assume that technology will be further used.
-According to Mordor Intelligence, the AI market in fintech is projected to grow beyond $7 billion from only $1.2 bln in 2017.
+According to Mordor Intelligence, the AI market in Fintech is projected to grow beyond $7 billion from only $1.2 bln in 2017.

-We have reached the point where standalone branches of artificial intelligence are making their impact on the industry, providing solutions to the issues that were previously operated by human employees or unattended to at all.
+We have reached the point where standalone branches of artificial intelligence, especially artificial intelligence in banking, are making their impact on the industries, providing solutions to the issues that were previously operated by human employees or unattended to at all.

 Fintech companies are already reaping the benefits of machine learning, yet we believe, that the industry will evolve further.
 It usually results in breakthrough solutions as well as a significant improvement of the existing ones (we'll cover both further down the article).

-This article will try to elaborate on machine learning as a soon-to-become integral part of the whole system.
-Let’s delve into the matter of ML within fintech.
+We will try to elaborate on machine learning as a soon-to-become integral part of the whole system.
+Let’s delve into the matter of ML within Fintech and machine learning projects in the finance industry.

-With its vast potential in optimization, analysis, customization and more, machine learning becomes a powerful tool for data-based solutions.
-Those that strive under the banner of fintech.
+Machine learning applications in Finance have vast potential in optimization, analysis, and customization.
+Machine learning becomes a powerful tool for data-based solutions.

 Unique customer experience